uqee/coretechs-stackedit-workspace/India/DepositsAndWithdrawals.md.md

 1.3.
 You may withdraw any amount from your account.
 However, the withdrawal amount cannot exceed your current account balance and the limits established by the payment system provider.

 1.4.
-You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) times the deposited amount.
+You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) time the deposited amount.
 In case this requirement is not met, we will impose limits on the amount available for withdrawal.
 For instance:

 1. Upon depositing 100 USD, your account balance is 100 USD;
 2. You bet 20 USD with odds of 3.0;